tensorchiefs/dlday2017/abstract.md

 ---

 ## Abstract for the dlday2017
-Please submitt your abstract to oliver.duerr@zhaw.ch and beate.sick@zhaw.ch with the name dlday2017 in the subject line.
+Please submitt your abstract to oliver.duerr@zhaw.ch and beate.sick@zhaw.ch with the name dlday2017 in the subject.

 Please use the following form: